faizanahmad/faizanahmad/README.md

 # Hi there! 👋

-I'm a **Full Stack Developer** with a passion for crafting efficient, scalable, and robust applications.
+I'm a **Full Stack Engineer** with a passion for crafting efficient, scalable, and robust applications.
 With expertise in both backend and frontend technologies, I bring ideas to life with clean code and innovative solutions.

 ---